pywirrarika/werika/README.md

 ## Usage

 **Identification**

-python3 idtexto.py [filename.txt]
+This script extracts compleate sentences of wixarika from a text file.
+The file can be written in many languages, and the sentences in wixarika dont't need to be larger than 3 words to be classified. python3 idtexto.py [filename.txt]

 **Training**

 To train the language model the corpus must be stored as nuevo.txt pyhton3 wixanlp.py
+You can also create a index of words that can be confused with wixarika. python3 confgen [filename2.txt]

 ## Licence